 Annie Leeth is a session violinist and engineer with credits by Faye Webster, Kishi Bashi, Erasure, the Magic Gang, and Grouplove.

-Annie Leeth is a producer and violinist based in Atlanta, Georgia.
+Annie Leeth is a producer and violinist based in Athens, Georgia.
 She left Richmond, Virginia to pursue an undergraduate degree in music at the University of Georgia, and found herself in the world of composition, production, and technology.
-In 2018, she began working at Chase Park Transduction as a session violinist and producer, as well as at the Georgia Theatre as a monitor engineer.
-Now working as the house engineer at Maze Studios in Atlanta under Ben Allen (Animal Collective, Deerhunter), she continues to self-produce her own projects and participates as a session violinist and engineer to artists in both Athens and Atlanta.
+In 2018, she began working at Chase Park Transduction in Athens as a session violinist and producer, as well as at the Georgia Theatre as a monitor engineer.
+She worked as the house engineer at Maze Studios in Atlanta under Ben Allen (Animal Collective, Deerhunter) before returning to work at Chase Park Transduction.
+Around the same time, she began touring with Faye Webster on keys and strings.
+She continues to self-produce her own projects and participate as a session violinist and engineer to artists in both Athens and Atlanta.
 She is easily inspired by a wide range of genres and loves adding whatever she can to a project to bring it to the next level.

 I'm looking forward to hearing your work!

 Send me a note through the contact button above.

 15 Reviews - 4 Repeat ClientsEndorse Annie Leeth